jelmerk/hnswlib/hnswlib-pyspark/README.md

     pip install -e .[test]
     py.test

-The easiest way to test changes to the hnswlib codebase is to produce an egg file with
+The easiest way to test changes on a real cluster is to produce an egg file with

     python setup.py bdist_egg